theresamariaM/matsim-lausitz/README.md

 1. Open the cmd and go to your project directory
 2. Build the scenario using `mvnw package`
-3. There should be a file directly in the `matsim-template` directory with name approximately as `matsim-template-1.0.jar`.
+3. There should be a file directly in the `matsim-lausitz` directory with name approximately as `matsim-lausitz-1.0.jar`.
-4. Run this file from the command line using `java -jar matsim-template-1.0.jar --help` to see all possible options.
+4. Run this file from the command line using `java -jar matsim-lausitz-1.0.jar --help` to see all possible options.
     1. For example, one can disable lanes or run the 25pct scenario using the available options
-5. Start this scenario using the default config by running `java -jar matsim-template-1.0.jar`
+5. Start this scenario using the default config by running `java -jar matsim-lausitz-1.0.jar`
 6. "Open" the output directory.
 You can drag files into VIA as was already done above.